 Don’t leave your hard-earned savings to chance.
 Let us help you build a solid strategy, one that is specifically designed for your circumstances and your peace of mind.

 At Jarvis Law Office, we protect Ohio seniors and those who love them.
 We understand the importance of aging with dignity and on your terms.
-We offer FREE consultations, in-person workshops, and monthly webinars for Ohio seniors and their families.
+We offer FREE consultations, in-person seminars, and monthly webinars for Ohio seniors and their families.

 With locations in Lancaster, Dublin, and St. Clairsville, contact us at (740) 653-3450 or complete our online form to schedule your consultation.
 You’ve worked hard all your life for your savings.
 Let’s work together to ensure your savings stay in your hands.